• Skip to primary navigation

 Top tips

-• This crust browns at 350 degrees for 15 - 20 minutes.
-If the baking time is higher or the cooking time is longer you should use a crust protector or make one yourself out of foil so the edges don't burn.
+- This crust browns at 350 degrees for 15 - 20 minutes.
+If the baking time is higher or the cooking time is longer, use a crust protector or make one yourself out of foil so the edges don't burn.

-• Solidified Coconut Oil and Non-Hydrogenated Shortening both work in place of the butter.
-However, when I use these instead of butter I usually have to add some water because the crust seems to be drier.
+- Solidified Coconut Oil and Non-Hydrogenated Shortening both work in place of the butter.
+However, when I use these instead of butter, I usually have to add water because the crust seems drier.

-• I've successfully used This Gelatin Egg Replacement in my pie crust, but I had to add about 3 extra Tablespoons of water on step 3 to get it to the right consistency and the texture was a bit chewy.
+- I successfully used a gelatin egg replacement in my pie crust, but I had to add about three extra Tablespoons of water in step 3 to get it to the right consistency, and the texture was a bit chewy.

-• For VEGAN: Omit the egg and add 1 Tbsp.
-Ground Chia Seeds on step 1 with the dry ingredients.
+- For VEGAN: Omit the egg and add 1 Tbsp.
+Ground Chia Seeds in step 1 with the dry ingredients.
 Then, add 4-6 Tbsp.
 Cold Water on step 3 until it reaches the desired consistency.
-I have only tested the vegan option using potato starch and not with tapioca flour or arrowroot.
+I have only tested the vegan option using potato starch, not tapioca flour or arrowroot.
 I also recommend using the psyllium husk option instead of adding additional starch if you choose the vegan option.

 Craving more?
 FOLLOW ME on Pinterest, Instagram, Facebook, YouTube, or E-Mail to find more delicious food!